 The second meeting of a workshop series is held at Harvard, focusing on 1) Concepts of Mobility and Migration; 2) Citizenship in a Paradigm of Mobility and De-centered States; 3) Global Compacts on Migration and Refugees.

-Colloquium with Mathias Risse at the WZB Berlin
+Colloquium with Mathias Risse

 The German Law Journal publishes its Special Issue on Constitutional Identity in the Age of Global Migration.
 It was developed in two conferences, is edited by Jürgen Bast and Liav Orgad and available here.

 Participants in this workshop debate the future impact and implications of blockchain technologies on existing governance structures and regulatory regimes.

 Workshop: Varieties of Citizenship

 During the workshop, researchers discuss citizenship regimes; global trends in citizenship policies; and technological opportunities for existing frameworks of citizenship.

 Panel Discussion: Global Identity Crisis